hjr3/hjr3.github.io/content/2022-10-17-send-udp-messages-in-nodejs-without-dns-lookup.md

 }
 ```

-The issue is that our socket first tries to bind to a local address (in this case `0.0.0.0`).
-Our custom lookup function returned `93.184.216.34` instead.
+The issue is that our `socket.send` first tries to bind to a local address (e.g. `0.0.0.0`), which calls our custom lookup function.
+This is why our first example printed _called dns.lookup_ twice: first for the local address and the second time for the `host` parameter of `socket.send`.
+Our custom lookup function returned `93.184.216.34` both times.
 The socket cannot bind to a non-local address like `93.184.216.34` and emitted an error that told us as much.
 Now that we know that our lookup function can be called in unexpected ways, let us change the function to bypass `dns.lookup` only when `hostname` matches our expected domain name.

 If we want to be really safe, we can consider calling `dns.lookup` for any value of `hostname` other than `ip`.